Red Light Camera Exposed

 - Drivers don’t receive the ticket fast enough – People don’t receive the ticket until weeks after the incident which makes it difficult for them to remember the alleged violation.
 It’s impossible for them to defend themselves if they can’t recall what happened the day of the incident.

-- Red light cameras are an invasion of privacy – The red light cameras intrude on individual’s privacy.
+- Red light cameras are an invasion of privacy – The red light cameras intrude on an individual’s privacy.
 The cameras are recording 24/7 which means all drivers are being recorded at all times.
 The images and videos are kept on private computer servers without any details of when they will be deleted.

 Red Light Camera Concern